 2. Prostate Biopsy: Prostate biopsies are ordered by doctors all the time, yet the studies show that the difference in survival rates between those who treat their prostate cancer with the right diet, vs. those who undergo cancer treatment, is only 5%.

 To prevent prostate cancer, you want to eat a healthy, organic, plant-based diet with multiple fruits and vegetables that include lots of natural and supplemental lycopene.
 Broccoli, cabbage, bok choy, mustard and collard greens all help to protect your DNA.
-You also want to avoid saturated fats and only eat moderate amounts of unsaturated fats.
+You also want to avoid trans fats and eat only moderate amounts of saturated and monounsaturated fats.

 3. Breast Biopsy: Breast biopsies normally use a needle to remove a small sample of breast tissue when cancer is suspected.
 But instead of a biopsying a breast lump, I recommend having the lump removed.
 That’s because taking a biopsy can potentially drag abnormal cancer cells through otherwise healthy breast tissue.

 4. Coronary Angiogram for Diagnostic Purposes: This procedure is extremely invasive.
 It involves threading a catheter into an artery, all the way to the heart.
 A radio-opaque dye is then injected, which lights up the heart and illuminates any blockages around it.
-Angiography is expensive ($5,000 to $10,000) and I don’t recommend it unless preliminary tests strongly suggest the presence of coronary artery disease.
+Angiography is expensive and I don’t recommend it unless preliminary tests strongly suggest the presence of coronary artery disease.

 Now it’s your turn: Have you ever declined any unnecessary medical tests?